tahmid198/Device-Dashboard/README.md

 ## 🔍 Using the Dashboard

 ### Upload CSV Files
-1. Click each upload box
+1. Click each upload box (5 total)
 2. Select corresponding CSV file
 3. Wait for "✓" confirmation
-4. Repeat for all four files
+4. Repeat for all five files

 ### Search Devices
 - Use search bar to filter by hostname, user, or department